kaiorosa1/100-days-of-code/log-r6.md

 ### Day 46: July 25, 2020

-**Today's Progress**: I finished section 4 and started section 5.
-Learning about middlewares and how to create them and how to use them.
+**Today's Progress**: I finished section 4 and section 5.
+Learning about middlewares and how to create them and how to use them, refactoring routes, template engines, debugging tools for Node.
 I finished the section 7 exercises on FP.

 **Thoughts**: I'm finally learning more and using more of the backend and using Node has been very cool.
 There are so much to learn and I want to master them all.
 I'm making good process with a course I bought I few weeks ago.
 Hopefully I finish it soon.
 If I want to work on the backend It's essential I learn how to work with Docker and all that good stuff so I will eventually get to them.